npoet/open-notify-api/README.md

 # open-notify API Implementation

-A simple script to interact with the open-notify API, written in python3.x
+A simple script to interact with the open-notify API, written in Python 3.7

 #### Required Packages:

 - requests
-- builtins including datetime and sys
+- builtins including datetime, re, and sys

 #### File Structure:
     . open-notify